NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

 application.
 MySQL is well supported, reliable, and stable.
 Django interacts with MySQL using the `MySQL Connector/Python <https://github.com/mysql/mysql-connector-python>`_ library.

-Create a systemd service initialization file for MySQL if it doesn't exist at :code:`/usr/lib/systemd/system/mysqld.service` and add these contents:
+Make sure the system initialization script at :code:`/usr/lib/systemd/system/mysqld.service` exists and looks something like this:

 .. code-block:: ini